This growing collection of artefacts is a personal response connecting to people, places and experiences.

 Eureka closed after a year, and I moved to the Dominican Convent in Kabwe.
 Here I was taught about death, sinners going to hell or suffering centuries in purgatory.
 I wasn’t a Catholic, so I was doomed as a sinner unless I converted.
 I sensed my parents wouldn’t agree, and I was afraid to ask them.
 Therefore, my family was doomed to go to hell.
 All my friends were going for Holy Communion, little brides of Christ with their triangular white lace mantillas.
 I went to mass daily, prayed and was scared.
 I left in 1970.

-Looking back at the first four years of my schooling.
+Looking back at the first five years of my schooling.
 I can remember very little about reading, writing, maths or other subjects, although I must obviously have done all that.
 My main memories are an overwhelming fear of God!

 please keep scrolling to see more images